Background pattern

 Pregnancy

-Driving and operating machinery:
+Driving and using machines

-Individual responses to medication may vary.
+Individual responses to the medication may vary.

 Enalapril Normon contains lactose and sodium

 This medicine contains lactose.
-If your doctor has told you that you have an intolerance to certain sugars, consult with them before taking this medicine.
+If your doctor has told you that you have an intolerance to some sugars, consult with them before taking this medicine.

-This medicine contains less than 23 mg of sodium (1 mmol) per tablet; it is essentially “sodium-free”.
+This medicine contains less than 23 mg of sodium (1 mmol) per tablet; this is essentially "sodium-free".

-3. How to Take Enalapril Normon
+3. How to take Enalapril Normon

-Follow exactly the administration instructions for this medication as indicated by your doctor or pharmacist.
+Follow exactly the administration instructions of this medicine indicated by your doctor or pharmacist.
 In case of doubt, consult your doctor or pharmacist again.

 Use in children and adolescents